 Alternatives to letter grades are applied as defined in University Faculty Senate Policies 49-60; 42-50.2; 48-40; 48-80 and 49-40.
-Students are responsible for following course requirements and notifying their faculty and the Graduate School Office if they are unable to complete their coursework during the designated semester timeframe.
+Students are responsible for following course requirements and notifying faculty and the Graduate School Office when there is some reason, they will not be able to complete a course.
 Grade changes and corrections are more difficult to accomplish after the course has been completed and the semester has ended.

 A graduate student who fails to maintain satisfactory scholarship or to make acceptable progress in a degree program will be dropped from the University.
 One or more failing grades or a cumulative grade-point average below 3.00 for any semester or session or combination of semesters and/or sessions may be considered as evidence of failure to maintain satisfactory scholarship.
-Action may be initiated by the department or committee in charge of the graduate major or by the chair of the student's doctoral committee (See graduate degree bulletin: http://bulletins.psu.edu/bulletins/whitebook/appendices.cfm?section=appendix3).
+Action may be initiated by the department or committee in charge of the graduate major or by the chair of the student's doctoral committee (See graduate degree bulletin: http://gradschool.psu.edu/graduate-education-policies/gcac/gcac-800/gcac-803-procedures-termination-unsatisfactory-scholarship/

 No deferred or missing grade may remain on the record at those times when a student reaches an academic benchmark.
-Benchmarks include completion of the doctoral qualifying examination, comprehensive examination, and final oral examinations and acceptance of the dissertation.
+Benchmarks include completion of the doctoral qualifying examination, comprehensive examination, and final oral presentation.